openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Name and Save your Recipe and Mosaic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, we will name the ‘recipe' for creating the mosaic and explore options for the recipe.
+Now, we will name the "Recipe" for creating the mosaic and explore options for the recipe.

 .. note::
-    You will use this recipe when working with the classification or change detection tools, as well as when loading SEPAL mosaics into SEPAL's Collect Earth Online.
+    You will use this recipe when working with the classification or change detection tools, as well as when loading SEPAL mosaics into SEPAL's CEO.

 .. tip::

     You can make the recipe easier to find by naming it.
-Click on the tab in the upper right and type in a new name.
-For this example use *MiaNdombe_LS8_2019_Dry.*
+Select the tab in the upper right and enter a new name.
+For this example, use *MiaNdombe_LS8_2019_Dry.*

-Now let's explore options for the recipe.
-Click on the three lines in the upper right hand corner.
+Let's explore options for the recipe.
+Select the three lines in the upper-right corner.

 -   You can **Save the recipe** (SEPAL will do this automatically on retrieval) so that it is available later.
 -   You can also **Duplicate the recipe**.
-This is useful for creating two years of data, as we will do in `module 3`_.
+This is useful for creating two years of data, as we will do in `Module 3`_.
--   Finally you can **Export the recipe**.
+-   Finally, you can **Export the recipe**.
 This downloads a zip file with a JSON of your mosaic specifications.

-Click on :code:`Save recipe….` This will also let you rename the mosaic if you choose.
+Select :code:`Save recipe….` This will also let you rename the mosaic, if you choose.

 .. figure:: ../_images/workflows/area_estimation/save_duplicate_export_recipe.png
-    :alt: Save, duplicate, export recipe menu.
+    :alt: Save, duplicate, and export recipe menu.
     :align: center

 Now if you click on the three lines icon, you should see an additional option: **Revert to old revision...**

 .. figure:: ../_images/workflows/area_estimation/revert_to_old_revision.png
-    :alt: After saving the menu adds a revert to old revision option.
+    :alt: After saving, the menu adds a Revert to old revision option.
     :align: center

-Clicking on this option brings up a list of auto-saved versions from SEPAL.
+Choosing this option brings up a list of auto-saved versions from SEPAL.
 You can use this to revert changes if you make a mistake.

 .. tip::